kovidgoyal/kitty/docs/glossary.rst

 Variables that kitty sets when running child programs

+.. envvar:: LANG

+   This is set only on macOS, and only if the country and language from the macOS user settings form a valid locale.

 .. envvar:: KITTY_WINDOW_ID

    An integer that is the id for the kitty :term:`window` the program is running in.